 Historical data will allow you to see rises and falls in use by the time of day, day of the week, seasonally, and around special events.
 You can collect data through a parking ecommerce platform like Rezcomm.

-Using Rezcomm’s Parking module and advanced yield management tools, operators can set flexible rates that can be switched instantly.
+Using Rezcomm’s Parking Reservation Software and advanced yield management tools, operators can set flexible rates that can be switched instantly.
 What’s more, they can measure the success rate of changes in real-time with integrated reporting systems.

 By working with an ecommerce partner like Rezcomm, parking operators can integrate an online parking booking system with their website, offering convenience and certainty for drivers.
 This improves customer service by enabling drivers to pre-book and guarantee a space while also making most of your car park’s available capacity.

 Additionally, dynamic pricing can be paired with digital signage to enable operators to vary rates for drive-in customers and online users.
 Other digital integrations like mobile pay can increase convenience and improve the customer experience.